nop33/si/src/content/custom-page/about.md

       ### Policy networks?

-      A wide range of actors inside and outside of political institutions contribute to the creation of policy: elected officials, bureaucrats, academics, civil society, lobbyists and more.
+      A wide range of actors inside and outside of political institutions contribute to the creation of policy: elected officials, civil servants, academics, civil society, lobbyists and more.
 It is this dynamic co-creation process SI seeks to support.
   - title: Our focus areas
     content: >-
       ### Policy support